-I will have my personal tone from the original unit stored in my brain until death so I immediately needed to try it out and I have to say, it was bang on.
-I know a few guys that have done the same when they got their hands on this sim who all said the same thing so right away, I am really happy with it.
+I will have my personal tone from the original unit stored in my brain until death so I immediately needed to try it out and I have to say, it was close bang on.
+I know a few guys that have done the same when they got their hands on this sim who all said the same thing so right away, I was really happy with it.
 Since then, I have sort of abandoned presets (as most people should after a couple months with any plugin) but I love creating banks of my own presets.

 I sat with it for hours the first time I tried it out and I have done so many times since.
 There really is nothing the Reaxis can’t do.
 Searing high gains, heavy chugging tones, crunchy hard rock or punk tones, beautiful leads with nice attack and a whole bunch of nice clean tone options are all in here and readily available.
 Sims like this are just infinitely useful to any guitarist because they offer so many options and tone possibilities.
 I have used it for death metal, power metal, country, punk and a whole bunch of lead applications all with great results.

 As usual, Mercuriall Audio add a small but very high quality bunch of impulses but with the 1.2 update, users can now load their own impulses into Reaxis which comes in very handy.
 The loader can also be bypassed in favor of your own loader and impulses.
-A great cab for the Reaxis is God’s cab from Wilkinson audio, it really hits the mark but I also found it meshed well with many of the Mesa Oversized 412 impulses that I tried.
-The Recabinet Genzie also gave it a really nice thick punch.
+A great cab for the Reaxis is God’s cab from Wilkinson audio, it really hits the mark but I also found it meshed well with about 85% of the IRs I threw at it which is always a good sign.

 UPS / DOWNS: